aprbhatt/League-of-Legends-data-analysis/README.md

 frameborder="0"
 ></iframe>

-The chart below shows the relationship between securing first blood and winning the match.
-Teams that earned first blood were more likely to win, supporting our hypothesis that early kills are impactful:
+The histogram below shows how often teams secured first blood.
+The distribution is clearly skewed — most players in the dataset were on teams that did not get first blood.
+This suggests that first blood is a relatively rare event and reinforces its potential importance as a high-impact moment in a game.

 <iframe
 src="assets/fig3_firstblood_vs_result.html"